Sujaydas/DataAnalysisusingPython/Final Exam/Readme.md

 E0   |  19/08/00  |  Coventry  |  Middlesbrough  |  1     |  3     |  A    |  1     |  1     |  D    |  20624       |  Barry Knight   |  6   |  16  |  3    |  9    |  0    |  1    |  8   |  4   |  15  |  21  |  1   |  3   |  5   |  3   |  1   |  0
 E0   |  19/08/00  |  Derby     |  Southampton    |  2     |  2     |  D    |  1     |  2     |  A    |  27223       |  Andy D'Urso    |  6   |  13  |  4    |  6    |  0    |  0    |  5   |  8   |  11  |  13  |  0   |  2   |  1   |  1   |  0   |  0

-This data specifies Charlton and Manchester City has played a match on 19/08/2000 , where the full time score is 4-0 (FTHG = 4) favour of home team(charlton), Charlton has won the match indicated by the FTR = 'H'.
+This data from the first row, specifies Charlton and Manchester City has played a match on 19/08/2000 , where the full time score is 4-0 (FTHG = 4) favour of home team(charlton), Charlton has won the match indicated by the FTR = 'H'.
 Charlton has scored 2 goals in the first half (HTHG = 2).
 Again, the acroynm and explanation about the each column and there meaning can be found at [Match Abbrevations] (https://github.com/Sujaydas/DataAnalysisusingPython/blob/master/Final%20Exam/Input/Analysis_1/Notes.txt)

 ## Data Set - 2